Sharik25/SQL_Analytics_Portfolio/README.md

 - **arrayJoin(range(7))** — ClickHouse's native sliding-window technique.
 Exploding each date into 7 rows assigns each ticket or user-day to the rolling windows it belongs to, enabling a 7-day moving average without a self-join or window function frame.
 - **uniq()** — ClickHouse's approximate distinct count (HyperLogLog).
 Chosen over `COUNT(DISTINCT)` for performance on the billion-row `groot3.events` table.
 The ~2% error margin is acceptable for a rate metric.
-- **dictGetInt64OrDefault('family', 'parent_ivi_id', ...)** — dictionary join that resolves child account IDs to the household parent, so a family sharing a subscription counts as 1 DAU rather than N.
+- **dictGetInt64OrDefault('family', 'parent_id', ...)** — dictionary join that resolves child account IDs to the household parent, so a family sharing a subscription counts as 1 DAU rather than N.
 - **argMax(value, timestamp)** — returns the most-recently-updated field value per Pyrus ticket.
 Pyrus tickets are mutable (categories and channels can change); `argMax` ensures the final state is used.
 - **UNION ALL of ITSM + Pyrus** — two separate ticket systems are merged into a unified ticket base before aggregation, with timezone correction applied to each (`dateAdd(hour, -3/+3)`).
 - **INNER JOIN on date** — events (DAU) and tickets are joined on the exploded `date_events = date_itsm` key, ensuring the CR is always computed against the correct rolling window.